amrisi/amr-guidelines/amr.md

 > President Obama

+Core roles of `have-org-role-91`:
+  - `:ARG0` of `have-org-role-91` is the office holder, typically a person
+  - `:ARG1` of `have-org-role-91` is the organization, which could also be a GPE
+  - `:ARG2` of `have-org-role-91` is the title of the office held, e.g. president
+  - `:ARG3` of `have-org-role-91` is a description of responsibilty (rarely used)

-Similarly: ambassador, archbishop, bishop, CEO, chairman, chancellor, chief of staff, commissioner, congressman, deputy,dictator, director, emperor, empress, envoy, foreign minister, governor, king, mayor, monarch, officer, official, pope, premier, president, principal, professor, queen, secretary, senator, spokesman, spokeswoman, treasurer etc.
+Typical have-org-role-91 roles: ambassador, archbishop, bishop, CEO, chairman, chancellor, chief of staff, commissioner, congressman, deputy,dictator, director, emperor, empress, envoy, foreign minister, governor, king, mayor, monarch, officer, official, pope, premier, president, principal, professor, queen, secretary, senator, spokesman, spokeswoman, treasurer etc.

 An exception is made for “Mr.”, “Mrs.”, etc: